brucestull/examples/django/function-and-class-based-list-views/README.md

-# Function and Class-Based List Views
+# Function and Class-Based List Views - **APP IS COMPLETE : NEED TO REFINE DOCUMENTATION**

 * Example of Five (5) Different Types of Django Views